 Astronomers have discovered a white dwarf only slightly bigger than the Moon, making it the smallest ever found.
 It might even be on the edge of collapse.

 Not far from us is a faint, hot cinder of a star, a white dwarf still smoldering from its formation less than 100 million years ago.
-Most such objects are the collapsed cores of low-mass stars, and since most stars are low-mass, almost all of them (97%) end their lives as white dwarfs.
+Most such objects are the collapsed cores of low-mass stars.
 But this one is different.

 In the July 1st Nature, Ilaria Caiazzo, Kevin Burdge (both at Caltech), and their colleagues report evidence that this white dwarf was born out of the union of two punier siblings.
 As a result, it’s the smallest white dwarf known — and just this side of collapse.